 The research team is making great progress to update the variance of the test method.
 Also, some text needs to be added that limits the amount of time the test takes to be completed.
 It is proposed that a time limit of 12 minutes be added to the test method.
 Also, the reported limits on the SAM number will be between 0.03 and 0.70.
 As mentioned earlier, this recommendation is based on hundreds of laboratory and field mixtures that have all shown that correctly run tests are between these two values.
 By adding this to the test specification it will let the user know that they are running the test incorrectly if their values are outside of these bounds.
+We also hope to be able to add a modified test method for light weight aggregate to the document.

-90% complete
+85% complete